MatMath/jobApplicationTracking/readme.md

 - $ npm start
 Now the server is running & serving the login page & dist folder when Authenticated (angular App) To run the server & the Angular App separately (without building/copying every time)
-- `$ USER_EMAIL=wonderful.person.email@gmail.com npm run start-dev`; // Add your email that have value in the DB.
+- `$ USER=1234567 npm run start-dev`; // Add your personalID that have value in the DB.

 ## Running the tests
 `$ npm test`

 ### Flow:
 Login via passport -> Get the Data -> Store user data into a User Container of MongoDB.
 Get the User (Cie, Recru, List) name from his profile.
-(Based on the parsed email?)
+(Based on the parsed Google ID)

 Option on the DB:
 - CRUD new Company